What are the top things to do in Polignano a Mare?

 If you don’t have a car, or if you found the perfect parking spot and you don’t want to lose it for good, no problem.
 You can move thanks to one of the Ape Calessino services.
-Small three wheeled vehicles that you will spot around town.
+Small three-wheeled vehicles that you will spot around town.
 Matteo and I used one to reach the port and join the boat tour.
-Afterwards, we sent a message via Whatsapp to ask them to come and fetch us.
+Afterward, we sent a message via Whatsapp to ask them to come and fetch us.
 Total price €10 (2 people, back and forth).

 5 Explore inch by inch the lovely town centre

 The style of houses, balconies, alleys is very diverse: Arabian, Spanish, Byzantine, Norman.
 The village, the many views of the sea, the white corners full of plants are all utterly charming.
 Pay attention to the Clock Tower in the main piazza.
 It is still hand winded by a lady every day.